Triumph Financial (TFIN)

 9. Return on Equity

-Over the last five years, Triumph Financial has averaged an ROE of 7.6%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Triumph Financial has averaged an ROE of 7.1%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-10. Key Takeaways from Triumph Financial’s Q3 Results
+10. Key Takeaways from Triumph Financial’s Q4 Results

 11. Is Now The Time To Buy Triumph Financial?

-We cheer for all companies supporting the economy, but in the case of Triumph Financial, we’ll be cheering from the sidelines.
-To begin with, its revenue growth was uninspiring over the last five years.
-And while its admirable net interest margin a wonderful starting point for the overall profitability of the business, the downside is its TBVPS growth was weak over the last five years.
-On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.
+Triumph Financial doesn’t pass our quality test.
+To kick things off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its admirable net interest margin a wonderful starting point for the overall profitability of the business, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, its declining net interest margin shows its loan book is becoming less profitable.

-Triumph Financial’s P/B ratio based on the next 12 months is 1.6x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+Triumph Financial’s P/B ratio based on the next 12 months is 1.8x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $62 on the company (compared to the current share price of $61.07).
+Wall Street analysts have a consensus one-year price target of $66 on the company (compared to the current share price of $70.55), implying they don’t see much short-term potential in Triumph Financial.